DiegoLibonati/Login-Program/README.md

 1. Clone the repository
 2. Join to the correct path of the clone
+3. Install requirements.txt
-3. Use `python login_program.py` to execute program
+4. Use `python ./src/app.py` to execute program
-4. Start one window of CMD and run the command `mongod`
+5. Start one window of CMD and run the command `mongod`
-5. Start another one window of CMD and run the command `mongo`
+6. Start another one window of CMD and run the command `mongo`

 ## Description